munificent/journal/_posts/2014-11-03-bringing-my-web-book-to-print-and-ebook.md

 Warning: Seriously ardent exposition on design lies ahead.
 The rest of this post will be like watching two of your best friends who after years of awkward sexual tension finally hook up and now aren't so much showering you with public displays of affection as they are public displays of not-always-entirely-dry humping.
 I really *really* like fonts.

-When I first first started the book, I wrote a little promise to myself in my pink locked diary that I never show anyone.
+When I first started the book, I wrote a little promise to myself in my pink locked diary that I never show anyone.
 (Except now you, I guess, Dearest Reader.)
 That promise was, "If I can finish writing this whole damn manuscript, I will let myself typeset it."

 I know that probably sounds strange but if you haven't figured out I'm a bit off center by now, you must be skimming this post for the pictures.